CancerDataAggregator/CDA-HelpDesk/docs/Install/installation.md

 # Installation Guide

+CDA python runs on:

+Mac OS python versions: 3.7, 3.8, 3.9, 3.10
+Ubuntu python versions 3.7, 3.8, 3.9, 3.10
+Windows python versions: 3.7, 3.8, 3.9, 3.10

 There are two methods for local installation in virtual environments: Docker or Conda + pip.

-Installation without a virtual environment may have unexpected/unresolvable conflicts, and is not supported.
+**Installation without a virtual environment may have unexpected/unresolvable conflicts, and is not supported.**

 ## Docker